ks465/yii2-utils/documents/components-jalali.md

 //false

 echo JalaliX::date('Y/m/d H:i:s');
-//Class KHanS\Utils\components\JalaliX should not be called statically. use parent class Jalali.
+//Class khans\utils\components\JalaliX should not be called statically. use parent class Jalali.

 echo JalaliX::date('Y/m/d H:i:s', time());
-//Class KHanS\Utils\components\JalaliX should not be called statically. use parent class Jalali
+//Class khans\utils\components\JalaliX should not be called statically. use parent class Jalali

 echo $j->getStartWeekOfMonth(); //Shahrivar 1, 1345 was in the 22th week of the year .
 //22